 - Most of the studies and research papers I came across made one point very clear and here it is: Our digestive systems are very different and no single diet works for all.

 - Seriously, the title makes it abundantly clear that complexity is the answer.
 How can I give you a simple explanation?
-Thank you.

 So, whatever you read here may or may not work for you.
 It is not because the information is wrong; it is because you are special!